Mhatre-99/Breast-Cancer-Classifier/README.md

 # Breast-Cancer-Detection
-The dataset is taken from the scikit learn datasets.
-I've used this data to train the model to determine whether the cancer is 'malignant' or'benign'.
+I've trained a model using SVM to classify whether the cancer is 'malignant' or 'benign'.
-I've used SVM to classify between the two categories.
+The dataset that is used is taken from the scikit learn datasets.
-Also I've done some analysis on the data.
+Also along with training the model, I've also done some analysis on the data.